XuJ1E/XuJ1E/README.md

 - 🌈 I'm currently learning machine vision knowledge such as Liadr, SLAM, camera calibration, path planning, etc.

-- ☘️ I used to work with Facial Expression Recognition (FER), GAN and Human Video Action RecognitHAR (HAR).
+- ☘️ I used to work with Facial Expression Recognition (FER), GAN and Human Video Action Recognition (HAR).

 - 🚀 I’m looking to collaborate on Human Action Recognition of Alzheimer's disease.